Learn how to write an effective payment reminder email, ensuring timely payments, positive cash flow, and healthy client relations.

 By using an online payment software like HoneyBook, you can give your clients a convenient link that includes your invoice and payment processing in one interactive file.

-6. Confirm receipt (optional)
+8. Confirm receipt

+If this isn’t your first reminder, you may want to use this opportunity to check with your client that they have actually received your invoice.
 Not only does it give you peace of mind, but it’s also a convenient way to shift the conversation to something other than “please pay me.”

 For example: